ethereum/go-ethereum/dashboard/README.md

 $ go generate ./dashboard
 ```

+### Static type checking

-Since JavaScript doesn't provide type safety, [Flow][Flow] is used to introduce and check types.
-These types are only useful during the development, so at the end of the day Babel will strip them.
+Since JavaScript doesn't provide type safety, [Flow][Flow] is used to check types.
+These are only useful during development, so at the end of the process Babel will strip them.

-To take advantage of types the IDE needs to be prepared for them.
-In case of [Atom][Atom] a configuration guide can be found [here][Atom config].
-Install the [Nuclide][Nuclide] package for Flow support, make sure it installs all of its support packages by enabling `Install Recommended Packages on Startup`, and set the path of the `flow-bin` which were installed previously by `npm`.
+To take advantage of static type checking, your IDE needs to be prepared for it.
+In case of [Atom][Atom] a configuration guide can be found [here][Atom config]: Install the [Nuclide][Nuclide] package for Flow support, making sure it installs all of its support packages by enabling `Install Recommended Packages on Startup`, and set the path of the `flow-bin` which were installed previously by `npm`.

 For more IDE support install the `linter-eslint` package too, which finds the `.eslintrc` file, and provides real-time linting.
 Atom warns, that these two packages are incompatible, but they seem to work well together.
-For third-party library errors and their auto-complete [flow-typed][flow-typed] is used.
+For third-party library errors and auto-completion [flow-typed][flow-typed] is used.

-To visualize the hidden elements (e.g. `node_modules`), uncheck the `Exclude VCS Ignored Path` in `Settings > Core`.
-To visualize the white spaces, check `Show invisibles` in `Settings > Editor`.
-To use Sublime-like minimap, install the `minimap` package.
-In case of trouble related to the Atom UI, run `atom --clear-window-state`.

 ### Have fun